Chain-Statements/frontend/README.md

 ### User-friendly decentralised Ethereum scaling platform 💸

 User-friendly is also another main consideration for us when we're developing **Chain Statement**.
 With cheap transaction fee, strong community support and user-friendly characteristics, we deployed our smart contract to [Polygon](https://polygon.technology/).

+### Build next-gen multichain dApps with Hybrid Compute 🧋

+We deployed our smart contracts to [Boba Network](https://boba.network/) to leverage their low transaction fees (less than 100x of Layer 1) and hybrid compute technology.

 ## UI 💜